 Change second and third paragraphs as follows

-During transmission, an MSDU goes through some or all of the following processes: MSDU rate limiting, aggregate MSDU (A-MSDU) aggregation, frame delivery deferral during power save mode, sequence number assignment, integrity protection, fragmentation, encryption, frame formatting, and aggregate MAC
+During transmission, an MSDU goes through some or all of the following processes: MSDU rate limiting, aggregate MSDU (A-MSDU) aggregation, frame delivery deferral during power save mode, segmentation, sequence number assignment, integrity protection, fragmentation, encryption, frame formatting, and aggregate MAC

-During reception, a received Data frame goes through processes of possible A-MPDU de-aggregation, MPDU header and cyclic redundancy code (CRC) validation, duplicate removal, decryption, possible reordering if the block ack mechanism is used, replay detection, defragmentation, integrity checking, possible A-MSDU de-aggregation, and possible MSDU rate limiting.
+During reception, a received Data frame goes through processes of possible A-MPDU de-aggregation, MPDU header and cyclic redundancy code (CRC) validation, duplicate removal, decryption, possible reordering if the block ack mechanism is used, replay detection, defragmentation, integrity checking, reassembly possible A-MSDU de-aggregation, and possible MSDU rate limiting.
 Then, one or more MSDUs are delivered to the MAC SAP or to the DS via the DSAF.

 Replace Figure 5-1 and Figure 5-2 as follows